emanuelpina/emanuelpina.pt/content/posts/goatcounter.md

 Although page views aren't my immediate concern when I write on this blog, is good to know if someone is reading what I share!
 But doing it I wanted to assure that I wasn't tracking you.
 In others words, that the data gathered couldn't identify or being associated to you.
 To do so I started by using the self-hosted version of [Fathom](https://github.com/usefathom/fathom/).

 Unfortunately, some time ago the developers of Fathom decided change their business model.
 They developed a new version of Fathom, closed source, only for paid customers, named [Fathom PRO](https://usefathom.com/) and renamed the original Fathom as Fathom Lite.
-Since then the development of this first version seems to had come to an end, as its lastest release is from November 2018.
+Since then the development of this first version seems to had come to an end, as its latest release is from November 2018.

 I then started looking for alternatives and that's when I found [this discussion on Lobsters](https://lobste.rs/s/gzkue1/what_is_your_preferred_web_traffic/) and met GoatCounter.
 A recent project of an [open source](https://github.com/zgoat/goatcounter/) and privacy-aware web statistics platform.